alpiepho/timers_tn/README.md

 - [done] scrollable settings
 - [done] settings to set timer up/down start sound
 - [done] refactor timer logic with state in engine
+- [done] down colors as percent
+- [done] up color green

 - add sound
-- refactor for 12 timers slow and out of sync
 - declarative layout timers for performance?
-- remove button effect?
-(InkWell -> GestureDetector)
+- favicon etc

 ## Known Issues to Fix
 - multiple timers not in sync
 - timers are not accurate
 - timer setting is in ms
+- remove button effect?
+(InkWell -> GestureDetector)
+- reset on init